-The local economies of Northwest Ohio and Northeast Indiana continued to improve throughout 2015.
-Based on asset quality remaining strong, indicated by low delinquency levels, businesses profits also improved or held steady to 2014.
-Some industries, such as car dealers, recorded more sales in 2015 than in prior years.
-Farm customers dealt with lower commodity prices and most were still able to operate profitably.
-The farm community is better prepared to handle challenges in 2016 than it was in the 1980's.
-2016 begins with the first prime rate increase in seven years and overall, the local economies should continue to improve while addressing the new challenges of a rising rate environment.
+The local economies of Northwest Ohio and Northeast Indiana continued to strengthen throughout 2016.
+Unemployment levels decreased throughout the year as businesses profits also improved in most industries.
+The agricultural industry continued to operate with lower commodity prices and most were still able to operate profitably.
+The farm community was better prepared to handle challenges in 2016 than it was in the 1980's.
+2016 began with the first prime rate increase in seven years and ended with the second prime rate increase in December.
+Overall, the local economies should continue to improve while addressing the new challenges of a rising rate environment.

 The Farmers & Merchants State Bank engages in general commercial banking business.
-Its activities include commercial, agricultural and residential mortgage, consumer and credit card lending activities.
+Its activities include commercial, agricultural and residential mortgage as well as consumer and credit card lending activities.
 Because the Bank's offices are located in Northwest Ohio and Northeast Indiana, a substantial amount of the loan portfolio is comprised of loans made to customers in the farming industry for such things as farm land, farm equipment, livestock and operating loans for seed, fertilizer, and feed.
-Other types of lending activities include loans for home improvements, and loans for such items as autos, trucks, recreational vehicles, motorcycles.
+Other types of lending activities include loans for home improvements and loans for such items as autos, trucks, recreational vehicles and motorcycles.
 With the expansion into newer market areas, the most recent increases in loan activity have been in commercial real estate, providing operation lines of credit and machinery purchases.

 The Bank also provides checking account services, as well as savings and time deposit services such as certificates of deposits.
 In addition, ATM's (automated teller machines) are provided at most branch locations along with other independent locations including major employers and hospitals in the market area.
 The Bank has custodial services for IRA's (Individual Retirement Accounts) and HSA's (Health Savings Accounts).
 The Bank provides on-line banking access for consumer and business customers.
 For consumers, this includes bill-pay and on-line statement opportunities.
 For business customers, it provides the option of electronic transaction origination such as wire and ACH file transmittal.
-In addition the Bank offers remote deposit capture or electronic deposit processing.
+In addition, the Bank offers remote deposit capture or electronic deposit processing.
 Mobile banking was added in 2012 and has been widely accepted and used by consumers.